celisej567/Fake-CSM-Mapbase/README.md

 -Added light_env changes to csm.fgd.

-`ALSO NOW YOU SHOULD COPY PITCH PARAMETERS EXECLY HOW IT SHOULD BE (PITCH YAW ROLL)`

 If you have `Assert server/baseentity.cpp in 7240 line` you should go to this file and comment it.
 Also comment Warning up there.
 If you have problems with blend materials, try to make it displacement.
 If you have problems like "Second CSM Level are white but the First CSM Level are different color" try to set blue channel to 0